Virtual-Coffee/VC-Community-Docs/docs/monthly-challenges/build-in-public/archive/standup.md

 - What we worked on since our last stand up session?
 - What we plan on working on next?

 You can mention any roadblocks or stumbling blocks we're looking for help with.
-If you haven't worked on any more since your last standup it's fine to say, "no updates, still planning on tackling {next steps} soon."
+If you haven't worked on any more since your last standup it's fine to say, "no updates, still planning on tackling \{next steps\} soon."

 If anyone wants to discuss people's roadblocks/pairing afterwards, feel free to reach out to each other after the standup, either in the #monthly-challenge channel or #help-and-pairing